pladee42/sycophancy/README.md

-# Sycophancy - Authentic AI Conversations
+# Zero - Zero Clutter

-**Sycophancy** - Because sometimes you need an AI that tells you what you need to hear, not just what you want to hear.
+**Zero** - Because sometimes you need an AI that tells you what you need to hear, not just what you want to hear.

-Unlike typical AI chatbots that tend to be overly agreeable, Sycophancy features a sophisticated **Anti-Sycophancy Engine** that challenges users, presents counterarguments, and provides genuinely authentic conversations.
+Unlike typical AI chatbots that tend to be overly agreeable, Zero features a sophisticated **Anti-Sycophancy Engine** that challenges users, presents counterarguments, and provides genuinely authentic conversations.

 ## 🚀 Quick Start